 Dress codes are standard practice in many professions.
-In nursing, however, how nurses dress can influence patient care and satisfaction.
-Since insurance reimbursements now rely heavily on quality-of-care metrics, dress codes matter more than ever.
-Nursing administrators are often responsible for determining appropriate dress codes for their staff, so students completing a Master of Science in Nursing Administration (MSN) program can expect to examine this topic.
+In nursing, how nurses dress can influence patient care and satisfaction.
+Since insurance reimbursements now rely heavily on quality-of-care metrics, dress codes may even impact a healthcare organization’s bottom line.
+Nursing administrators in various roles are often responsible for determining appropriate dress codes for their staff, so students completing a Master of Science in Nursing Administration (MSN) program can expect to examine this topic.

 One of the most important reasons for a dress code is to establish professionalism.
 Nurses must represent their employers in a positive light — their appearance is an important part of this responsibility.
 In the past, dress codes for nurses were strict and often included a uniform skirt, nursing cap, hose and plain shoes — typically white.

-Uniformity gave way to individuality over the years as scrubs, in a variety of patterns and colors, replaced traditional attire.
-Colorful sneakers and clogs replaced white nursing shoes and hose, and nurses could finally express themselves a bit more.
+Uniformity gave way to individuality, practicality, gender inclusivity, functionality and infection control over the years.
+Scrubs, in a variety of patterns and colors, replaced traditional attire.
+Colorful sneakers and clogs replaced white nursing shoes and hose.
+Nurses could finally express themselves a bit more and wear clothing more conducive to

-In 2014, Geisinger Medical Center in Pennsylvania surveyed patients about nursing attire.
-Fifty-seven percent of patients felt it was challenging to distinguish licensed nurses from licensed practical nurses or nursing assistants.
-Seventy-four percent of respondents believed that nurses wearing identical uniforms communicated more professionalism.
-Fifty-nine percent of patients preferred solid-color scrubs — 95 percent ranked navy as the most professional.
+A 2019 review of aggregated research found that patients surveyed in various studies felt it was challenging to distinguish licensed nurses from licensed practical nurses or nursing assistants.
+Accordingly, respondents believed that nurses wearing identical uniforms communicated more professionalism.

 Nursing dress codes go beyond scrubs and shoes.
-Piercings, tattoos and jewelry can be distracting for patients.
+Piercings, tattoos and jewelry can impact patient perception.
 Even personal preferences like hair, makeup and perfume can affect how patients regard nurses and the quality of care they receive.
-For example, when shown images of a nurse with visible tattoos or piercings, patients rated the nurse on the lowest end of the scale in terms of knowledge, aptitude and compassion — regardless of the nurse’s gender.
-Patient perceptions like these can make it difficult for nurses to establish trust with their patients.
+The process of establishing trust between the nurse and the patient can be complicated by patient perceptions like these.

 Dress Codes Matter